deepgram-devs/recorded-call-transcription/README.md

 #### Start the server

-With the configuration done and the dependencies in place, your application is ready to go!
+Now that you have configured your application and put the dependencies in place, your application is ready to go!
 Run it with:

 ```bash